Yingli Green Energy Shares Dropped: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-Interested in more info on Yingli Green Energy?
-Add it to your watchlist byclicking here.
+Interested in more info about Yingli Green Energy?
+Click here to add it to My Watchlist.

 At the time this article was published Fool contributor Anders Bylund holds no position in any of the companies mentioned.
 The Motley Fool owns shares of First Solar.
 Motley Fool newsletter services have recommended buying shares of First Solar.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinion, but we all believe that considering a diverse range of insights makes us better investors.
 Check out Anders' holdings and bio, or follow him on Twitter and Google+.
 We have a disclosure policy.